-The final part of the ILSCA contains landscape guidelines to help address issues which are currently affecting Jersey's landscapes.
-These cover accommodating rural development, enhancing rural character, and views and visibility.
-Their aim is to ensure that new development or change is located where it fits best into the landscape/ seascape, and makes a positive contribution to Jersey's character.
+The final part of the ILSCA contains landscape design guidance to help address issues which are currently affecting Jersey's landscapes.
+This guidance covers: Accommodating rural development; enhancing rural character, and views and visibility.
+The aim of the landscape design guidance is to ensure that new development or change is located where it fits best into the landscape/ seascape, and makes a positive contribution to Jersey's character.